deyemiobaa/deyemiobaa/README.md

-- 👋 Hi, I’m Sodiq, a full-stack software developer and mentor at [Microverse](https://www.microverse.org/?grsf=agshns)
+- 👋 Hi, I’m Sodiq, a full-stack software engineer
-- 👀 I build functional and interactive user interfaces for the web
+- 👀 I build functional and human-centered solutions for the web
-- 💞️ I’m looking to collaborate on web related projects.
-Specifically Rails and React projects.
 - 📫 How to reach me: [@deyemiobaa](https://twitter.com/deyemiobaa) on twitter or send an email.
 <!---
 deyemiobaa/deyemiobaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.